-Best Cox Plate betting bookmakers
+Best bookmakers for Cox Plate odds

-Crownbet has already framed a market for the October feature and they are offering both win and place fixed odds.
-Their futures market for horse racing is very extensive and their odds available are some of the best value around.
+Crownbet has already framed a market for the October feature and is offering both win and place bets at fixed odds.
+Their futures markets for horse racing are extensive and offer some of the best value around.
 Simply click into the racing section at CrownBet.com.au, select future racing, and the full list of upcoming feature races will be on show.

-Sportsbet have an easy-to-use website where finding the betting option you want is effortless.
-Their market for the Cox Plate includes not only nominated runners, but potential runners that will likely drop in price once nominated.
+Sportsbet has an easy-to-use website where finding the betting option you want is effortless.
+The bookie’s market for the Cox Plate includes not only nominated runners, but potential runners that will likely drop in price once nominated.
 Sportsbet has covered a wide variety of international horses and now is the best time to place a bet on the Cox Plate.

 With a Cox Plate market already on display, Bet365 is streets ahead of most other bookmakers when it comes to horse racing futures markets.
-The global bookie is known to offer very competitive prices and exclusive racing specials as the race draws nearer, so open an account and keep an eye on their value racing markets.
+The global bookie is known to offer very competitive prices and exclusive racing specials as the race draws nearer, so open an account and keep an eye on the value racing markets on offer.

 Cox Plate history and race details

 The Cox Plate was first run in 1922, when it was won by Tangalooma.
 The 2040-metre weight-for-age race is considered one of the toughest in the world and it usually takes a champion race horse to win it.